Adrian's KTM1190 R - Owning and Riding

 - Setting off for Scotland I did not realise that my fuel gauge was stuck on Full and I ran out of fuel, it appears this is a common problem which

-miles I have only had one long trip with a reliable fuel gauge.
-I think this is piss poor, the fuel gauges worked on all my Triumph's.
+left.
+So far in 17,000 miles only half my trips were made with a reliable fuel gauge.
+I think this is piss poor, the fuel gauges worked on all my

 - The standard KTM handguards seem better suited to protecting against roost.
 I fitted Triumph handguards to improve weather protection.

-- Working on the engine is hard because it is such a tight fit in the frame.
+- Working on the engine is difficult because it is such a tight fit in the frame.
 I had real difficulty replacing the spark plugs.
-Surprisingly a Triumph
+Surprisingly a three

 - The steering damper on my bike offers no resistance at all, it is useless.